michelsalib/BCCCronManagerBundle/README.markdown

 ### Get the bundle

-Use Tag 4.2 for Symfony4, see previous tags and README according to your older version
+Use Tag 5 for Symfony 5, see previous tags and README according to your older version

 Add BCCCronManagerBundle: